d3ned1/FlaskRabbit/README.md

 At the moment works syncroniously.

 0)
-cd ~/FlaskRabbit
-pip install -r requirements.txt
+"cd ~/FlaskRabbit", then "pip install -r requirements.txt"

 1) Add your database (e.g postgresql):